Jennifer Marohasy is an Australian biologist and libertarian who holds unpopular opinions on a range of important environmental issues.

 During the recent drought in the Murray Darling she campaigned for 7.6 kms of concrete barrage separating the Murray’s Mouth and Coorong from the terminal coastal lakes, also known as the Lower Lakes, to be opened.
 She is appalled that both sides of Australian politics have policies that prevent the restoration of the Murray River’s estuary.

-She is a foundation member of the Australian Environment Foundation and Myth and the Murray Group.
+She is a foundation member of the Australian Environment Foundation (AEF) and Myth and the Murray Group (M&TM).
+Jennifer is no longer involved with the AEF.
+She is the current spokesperson for M&TH.

 During 2002-2003 Jennifer documented her concerns with the World Wild Fund for Nature (WWF) ‘Save the Reef Campaign’ including the perverse influence of this campaign on public policy in a long review entitled ‘WWF Says Jump, Government’s Ask How High” and short piece for the IPA Review in March 2003 entitled, ‘Deceit in the Name of Conservation’.